carry0987/Telegram-Bot/docs/operations/configuration.md

 ---
 title: Configuration
-description: Environment variables and configuration rules for the Telegram bot template.
+description: Environment variables and configuration rules for the Telegram bot.
 ---

 # Configuration